nunofachada/perfandpubtools/README.md

 The 'computational size', i.e. the `csize` field, defined in the implementation specs passed to the [perfstats] function can be used in alternative contexts.
-In this example, we use the `csize` field to specify the number of threads used to perform a set of simulation runs, i.e., replications.
-The following commands will plot the scalability of the several [PPHPC] parallel implementations for increasing number of threads.
+In this example, we use the `csize` field to specify the number of threads used to perform a set of simulation runs or replications.
+The following commands will plot the scalability of the several [PPHPC] parallel implementations for an increasing number of threads.
 The plotted results are equivalent to figure 6d of reference [\[1\]](#ref1):